mynamesleon/detection/README.md

 - mac

 #### CSS property detection:
-If supported, these return the supported property e.g. 'WebkitPerspective'
+If supported, these return the supported CSS property (and add it as a class to the HTML tag) e.g. 'WebkitPerspective'
 - perspective (can be used to check translateZ or translate3d support)
 - transition
 - transform